aewindle110/DroneWQ/README.md

 * The raw_water_imgs directory should contain all image captures of water taken during flight
 * The align_img directory should contain one image capture (5 .tifs) from the raw_water_imgs directory.
 The warp_matrix derived from this image capture is used to align all image captures in raw_water_imgs.

+You can also find sample datasets with this file structure in the Releases.
+The zipped sample_datasets (2.03 GB when unzipped) includes 4 datasets that can be run through DroneWQ.

 ##

 ## Please see paper.md for detailed information on image processing.